Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Structure of the Parametric Projections Curve

-Assuming oracle access to compute $\mathbf{d}_{\mathbf{x}}^\Pi(\mathbf{w})$ and {$\hat{\lambda}_{i-1}$} for any $\mathbf{x} \in P$, Theorem \ref{invariance} gives a constructive method for tracing the whole piecewise linear curve of $g_{\x, \mathbf{w}}(\cdot)$.
-We include this as an algorithm, {\sc Trace}$(\x_0, \x, \mathbf{w}, \lambda_\x)$, which traces the projections curve until a target step-size $\lambda$, and give its complete description in Algorithm \ref{alg: tracing PW proj}.
-The following remarks about the \textsc{Trace} algorithm (Algorithm \ref{alg: tracing PW proj}) will be useful to understand its implementation and correctness.
-We first remark that the \textsc{Trace} algorithm correctly keeps track of the total step-sizes accrued.
-This is important since given a breakpoint $\x$, the \textsc{Trace-in-face} procedure requires $\lambda_\x$ satisfying $g(\lambda_\x) = \Pi_P(\x_0 - \lambda_\x \mathbf{w}) = \x$ ($\mathbf{w}$ is the direction we are computing the projections curve with respect to).
+Assuming oracle access to compute $d_{{x}}^\Pi({w})$ and {$\hat{\lambda}_{i-1}$} for any ${x} \in \mathcal{P}$, Theorem \ref{invariance} gives a constructive method for tracing the whole piecewise linear curve of $g_{x, {w}}(\cdot)$.
+We include this as an algorithm, {\sc Trace}$(x_0, x, {w}, \lambda_x)$, which traces the projections curve until a target step-size $\lambda$, and give its complete description in Algorithm \ref{alg: tracing PW proj}.
+The following remarks about the \textsc{Trace} algorithm (Algorithm \ref{alg: tracing PW proj}) will be useful to understand its implementation and correctness: \paragraph{Remark 1.} \begin{enumerate} \item [$(a)$] Theorem \ref{invariance} applied for $i=1$ implies that the first segment of the projections curve is given by walking maximally along the shadow, since: